konstantin-baetz/konstantinbaetz.github.io/writings.md

 **Economic Statecraft in Multipolar Times**

-You can download an inofficial Version of my dissertation [here](./DISSERTATION_revisions.pdf).
+You can download an preliminary version of my dissertation [here](./DISSERTATION_revisions.pdf).
 The final version will be published some time in the spring 2022 (March / April).

 ## Peer reviewed